StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 To this end, students will be provided a
 [Theorem Sequence][thm-seq] outlining several results from the field.

-In particular, the following areas (as designated by the department for this course) will be available for study:
+In particular, the following areas will be covered this semester:
 - topological spaces,
-- surfaces,
+- curves and surfaces,
-- continuity,
-- homeomorphisms,
+- continuity and homeomorphisms,
 - compactness,
 - connectedness,
 - metric spaces,